jgable2885/streamlit_ui_rep/README.md

 A web application for predictive models and idea generation to improve preclinical toxicology.

 ## Description
-*An in-depth paragraph about your project and overview of use.*

 This project aims to build a web application that would allow drug discovery scientists to input a molecule of interest, predict its toxicity and suggest new ideas for back-up candidates.
 There are 3 core components: